About Attorney Kevin Murphy

 Awards & Recognitions

-Kevin also serves as a Site Chair for the North Carolina Bar Association’s 4All Service Day.
+Kevin also served as a Site Chair for the North Carolina Bar Association’s 4All Service Day.
 Kevin handles pro bono matters for North Carolina Legal Aid and for the Western District of North Carolina’s Pro Se Settlement Assistant Program.

 Kevin is a frequent lecturer on employment law topics, including at the annual conference of labor and employment attorneys from both North and South Carolina where Kevin spoke on “Ethical Issues in Employment Practice” and the annual conference of plaintiffs lawyers in North Carolina where he lectured on employment law.
 Kevin has also presented at the Mecklenburg County Bar’s seminar for attorneys entitled, “What is the Public’s Policy?
 Wrongful Discharge after HB2,” as both the organizer and a speaker.